Care and feeding of your reindeer

 obviously objectionable occupants.

-From notes a friend took when he went flat hunting.
-I found them in an A-Z he gave me.
-Submitted by Nija Dalal.
+From my flat-hunting friend’s notes, found in an A-Z he gave me.
+By Nija Dalal.

 May your premises flood.
 Repeatedly.